-Removing exposure to the lead.
+Remove exposure to the lead source.

-Removal of lead from the gastrointestinal tract by inducing vomiting, enema or surgery to remove lead objects.
+Gastric decontamination to remove lead from the gastrointestinal tract by inducing vomiting, enema or surgery to remove lead objects.

 Chelation therapy.
 This is a medication which is given either by injection or tablet.
 It combines to lead in the blood and is excreted out in the urine.